Central bank digital currencies by country: Nigeria

+Nepal

+In April 2025, Nepal Rastra Bank plans to start priliminary pilot testing of CBDC for Nepal.
+The potential digital currency would be tied 1:1 to the Nepalese Rupee.

 New Zealand

 In September 2021, public consultation on a CBDC for New Zealand was opened by the Reserve Bank.
 The potential digital currency would be tied 1:1 to the New Zealand dollar.

 Norway

 In April 2021, after four years of research, Norway's Norges Bank announced plans to start testing technical solutions for a CBDC over the following two years.

 Russia

 In October 2020, the Central Bank of Russia published a consultation paper on a digital ruble.
-It aims to have a prototype ready by the end of 2021 and start pilots and trials in 2022.
+It aimed to have a prototype ready by the end of 2021 and start pilots and trials in 2022.

+Singapore

+On June 21, 2023, the Monetary Authority of Singapore (MAS) published a whitepaper proposing a common protocol to specify conditions for the use of digital money including CBDCs on a distributed ledger.
+The whitepaper was developed in collaboration with the International Monetary Fund, Bank of Italy, Bank of Korea, financial institutions and fintech firms.

 Sweden

 The central bank of Sweden proposed an "e-krona" in November 2016, and started testing an e-krona proof of concept in 2020.
 The 2020 phase focused on internal simulations within Sweden's central bank; the 2021 second phase is to include transactions with outside entities, such as commercial banks.
 The 2022 third phase focused on the requirements.